rubocode/frontier.nvim/doc/design/archetype/text.md

 and elegant.
 However, they didn't bother with _gitsigns_, _diagnostics_ or _lsp_.

+The _apprenntice_ colorscheme also had the same approach.
+A grey spectrum and an color spectrum.
+The modern _neovim_ color palette is the same — a grey spectrum and light and dark versions of six basic colors.

 In our abstraction, the archetype is a bit more sophisticated and the nuances and distinctions are different.
 But the philosophy remains in line with _firewatch_.